pnrobinson/phenotools/README.rst

 A setup script
 ^^^^^^^^^^^^^^

-There is a setup script that works on linux systems only.
+There is a setup script that works on Macintosh and linux systems only.
 Enter the following to perform all steps of the build process starting from the download of the phenopackets-schema repository. ::

   $ ./setup.sh